|Type of record:||Building|

 |Name:||Clayrack Hollow Post Mill|

-Hollow post drainage windmill formerly located in Ranworth.
-It had fallen out of use by 1903.
-In the 1980s, it was moved to its present position and restored to pump water for demonstration purposes.
+Hollow post drainage windmill formerly located in Ranworth where it had fallen out of use by the early 1900s.
+In the 1980s, it was moved to its present position on Clayrack Marshes and restored to pump water for demonstration purposes.

 Images - none

 |Parish:||LUDHAM, NORTH NORFOLK, NORFOLK|